Wingo206/termux-yt-dlp/README.md

 - Add the Termux widget to your home screen

 # Usage
-Click the download-yt.sh script on the widget
+- Click the download-yt.sh script on the widget
-Input the YouTube playlist URL into the edialog
+- Input the YouTube playlist URL into the dialog
-Check clear archive if you want to redownload the entire playlist.
+- Toggle clear archive if you want to redownload the entire playlist.
 Otherwise, it will only download videos that weren't downloaded yet.
-Downloads go into Music/
+- Downloads go into Music/